 Not all people have the most naturally artistic eye.
 This can sometimes make web design quite difficult; you’ve put in heaps of work, the site is structured perfectly but you just can’t seem to find colours that work well together.
 It’s letting your new site down, it’s the difference between an OK website and a great website.

 Fortunately, there are now plenty of resources on the web that make picking colours and/or creating a colour scheme really easy.
 They’ll save you the hours you would have previously spent choosing and testing different colours all the while giving you a fantastic looking website.

 The first webpage I’m going to mention is flatuicolors.com.
 These colours are great if your website has a flat design or if you’re quickly in need of one simple good looking colour, and don’t need to go to the trouble of making a whole colour scheme.
-We’re using these colours all through our website, you would have already noticed the “Peter River” blue colour which features on most of our pages.
+We used these colours all throughout our original website.
 Clicking any of those colour boxes on the Flat UI Colours webpage will automatically copy the colour’s hex value to your clipboard, which means you can pop it straight into your sites design.
 These colours will look good almost all the time.

 A similar resource is flatuicolorpicker.com.
 This one has quite a few more options and is good if you want to spend a bit more time fiddling around to get the look that your after or if you want to build a colour scheme around a particular colour.